 In 2018 Dave went on 15 cruises.
 He was the only UK journalist to attend all the early voyages of Symphony of the Seas, Carnival Horizon, Norwegian Bliss, Marella Explorer, Celebrity Edge, Nieuw Statendam and Azamara Pursuit.

-For 2020 he will be sailing on, or visiting, new ships Celebrity Apex, Seven Seas Splendor, Scarlet Lady and Fridtjof Nansen.
-He is due to visit other newcomers Belle des Oceans, as well as the revamped Norwegian Spirit and the 12-passenger Scottish boat Glen Shiel.
+In 2020 he has visited or sailed on new ships Celebrity Apex, Seven Seas Splendor, Scarlet Lady and Fridtjof Nansen.
+He is due to visit other newcomers Belle des Oceans and Le Commandant Charcot and sail on the 12-passenger Scottish boat Glen Shiel.